MeherajUlMahmmud/Number-Theory/README.md

 I hope it helps you.

 Don't expect too much, but I will try my best to write it.
-And don't forget to start the repo.
+And don't forget to star✨✨ the repo.
 Happy coding. :)
 ```

 **Number theory**, branch of mathematics concerned with properties of the positive integers (1, 2, 3, …).
 Sometimes called “higher arithmetic,” it is among the oldest and most natural of mathematical pursuits.